Born from NASA technology and perfected for sleep.

 The right choice of lighting in your bedroom makes all the difference.
 Not only can it affect your mood, it can help or hinder your everyday life admin.

-For example, if you’re getting ready for a night out, you’ll want some bright bedroom spotlights to see what you’re doing.
+For example, if you’re getting ready for a night out, you’ll want some bright bedroom spotlights to review your outfit options.
 If you’re getting lost in a good book before falling asleep, a reading light will be handy (plus easy to switch off once your head starts dropping).
-If you’re aiming for a romantic atmosphere, dimmable bedroom lights, fairy lights and candles are great for creating a soft, flattering glow.
+If you’re aiming for a romantic atmosphere, dimmable bedroom lights, fairy lights, and candles are great for creating a soft, flattering glow.

 There are also bedside table lamps to think about (FYI, having two bedside chests with lamps is a popular Feng Shui choice – but more on that later!).
 With all these bedroom lighting ideas in mind, we’ve put together a list of the best bedroom lights below to help you consider all options.